 It's easily one of the best dog breeds for women with allergies.

-The Maltese are a friendly, people-oriented dog with hair-like fur that very rarely sheds.
+The Maltese is a friendly, people-oriented dog with hair-like fur that very rarely sheds.
 Because of this, they require regular grooming to avoid tangles.
 So while they're considered hypoallergenic dog breeds with little shedding, any woman adopting a Maltese needs to enjoy grooming their pet often.

-They are a small breed and are highly affectionate, and should not live in a household where owners will frequently leave them.
+They are a small breed and are highly affectionate and should not live in a household where owners will frequently leave them.

 Separation anxiety might be a real problem for these canines.
 Maltese are fearless, vocal, and will bark when people enter your home.